What’s the lowdown?

 - Allergic reaction – for example, latex.

-- Psoriasis⁴ – unlikely to affect the vaginal area alone, psoriasis will most probably be found on other areas of the body if found in the genital area.
+- Psoriasis – unlikely to affect the vaginal area alone, psoriasis will most probably be found on other areas of the body if found in the genital area, usually on the vulva.
 Your GP or dermatologist can advise on the best form of treatment, with many options available.

 - Vaginal dryness – a possible side effect of hormonal contraception and the menopause, with symptoms of uncomfortable sex, and pain or itching around the vagina.

 - Atrophic vaginitis also known as genitourinary syndrome of menopause (GSM) – commonly experienced during and post-menopause as a result of a drop in oestrogen levels, the mucous membrane inside the vagina becomes thinner and drier, resulting in burning, itching and/or vaginal dryness

 Can birth control cause vaginal itching and burning?